-Mouth rot is a common occurrence in pet snakes and it can have multiple causes.
+Mouth rot is a common infection in pet snakes and it can have multiple causes.
 If left untreated, mouth rot can be a very serious—not to mention painful—condition.
-Because of this, it's important for snake owners to know what mouth rot is, how to prevent it, how to recognize it, and what to do if they think their snake has it.
+The infection initially affects the soft tissue but can involve the bone in more serious situations.
+Because of this, it's important for you to know what mouth rot is, how to prevent it, how to recognize it, and what to do if you think your snake has it.

 What Is Mouth Rot?

 Mouth rot is also known as infectious stomatitis and is an infection of the mouth of a snake or other type of reptile.
-Bacteria such as Pseudomonas aeruginosa, Escherichia coli, Klebsiella pneumoniae and Morganella morganii are often found in mouth rot infections.
+Bacteria such as Pseudomonas aeruginosa, Escherichia coli, Klebsiella pneumoniae, and Morganella morganii are often found in mouth rot infections.
 Other types of bacteria or even fungus such as Aspergillus sp. can also be cultured in or around the mouth cavity.
-The infection initially affects the soft tissue but can involve the bone in more serious situations.

-Since mouth rot can cause pain and inflammation in the mouth, many snakes will not want to eat or have a decrease in appetite as the infection worsens.
-If this does occur, they may lose weight and the spine may be more prominent.
-Additionally, open mouth breathing may be seen if the infection is severe enough.
+Since mouth rot can cause pain and inflammation in the mouth, a snake will not want to eat or have a decrease in appetite as the infection worsens.

 Causes of Mouth Rot